 The value of measuring engaged employees and satisfied customers is priceless.
 Successful organizations incorporate results of employee engagement and customer satisfaction questionnaires directly into action plans and process improvement initiatives.

-Companies monitor changes in employee behaviors and attitudes from year to year or compare themselves to benchmarks in their industry.
+Companies monitor changes in employee behaviors and attitudes from year to year and compare themselves to benchmarks in their industry.
 Some organizations require that all managers with direct reports have performance objectives related to employee engagement and customer satisfaction.

 Other organizations feed information from employee and customer surveys to the appropriate individuals for prompt action.
 Feedback from employee and customer surveys is also used for training and professional development.